 – The Exhibitor of the Best Udder in Show receives 1 additional point for each other animal in the Best Udder line up (maximum 2 additional points where both other udder classes have a 1st place)

 – The Exhibitor of each breed/age/gender Champion earns the number of points equal to the number of animals in that class, and the Exhibitor of each Reserve Champion gets 1 less point than Champion Exhibitor.
 For example, if there are 8 goats in the classes making up Pygmy Kid Doe, the Exhibitor of the Champion Pygmy Kid Doe earns 8 points and the Reserve Champion Exhibitor earns 7 points.

-– The Exhibitor of each Best Of Breed earns 1 point for every other doe/buck in that breed excluding their own age class.
+– The Exhibitor of each Best Of Breed earns 1 point for every other doe/buck/wether in that breed excluding their own age class and gender.

 – The Exhibitor of the animal named Best In Show earns 5 points.